News Radio KMAN

 Upcoming live sports broadcasts:

-Jan 19: MHS Boys Basketball at McPherson Tournament 3p, Bruce Weber Show 7p
+Jan 26: MHS girls BB vs Wichita SE at McPherson Invitational 4:15p, MHS boys BB vs Seaman 6:45p

-Jan 20-21: MHS Boys Basketball at McPherson Tournament
+Jan 27: MHS girls BB vs TBD at McPherson Invitational

 The Game 1-20-17